 Yes, the answer in this case is also pigments.
 The pigments responsible for fall colors actually exist in the leaves throughout the year; we just don’t see them!
 The green color of the leaves is due to a pigment called chlorophyll, which helps them produce energy in the presence of sunlight.
 When the days are long with plenty of sunlight, this pigment is abundant in the leaves, masking all other colored pigments.
 As the days shorten after summer, there are physical changes in the plant that cut-off food supply to the leaves.
 So, chlorophyll production becomes lesser over time, unmasking the other pigments like carotenoids, which are yellow and orange in color.
 Need proof?
 Check out this simple experiment to confirm the presence of different pigments in leaves: https://www.education.com/activity/article/Leaves_Change_fifth/.

 Why are these pigments present in the leaves anyways?
 Carotenoids help in photosynthesis and protect chlorophyll from harsh sunlight.
 However, the red colored pigment, anthocyanin, is not present in the leaves throughout the year.
 It is produced only in fall from the remaining carbohydrates from the leaves.
-One idea of its use involves co-evolution: insects and plants usually exist in symbiotic relationships2.
+One idea of its use involves co-evolution: insects and plants usually exist in symbiotic relationships1.
 So, indicating their poor health with the red pigment is a signal to insects to lay their eggs somewhere else.
-The trees in turn benefits by getting rid of their parasites through this honest signalling.
+The trees, in turn, benefit by getting rid of their parasites through this honest signaling.
 Think of it as showing off your empty pockets to discourage muggers from targeting you!

 Once again nature impresses me with its plans, and beauty, of course.
 Meanwhile, looking forward to a spirit-uplifting fall!

 - Archetti, Marco.
 “The origin of autumn colours by coevolution.”
 Journal of Theoretical Biology 205.4 (2000): 625-630.